 but for some reason like branding or Trademarks you have to use this name.

 In those cases try to also purchase another domain name that is "Completely Free" and has relevance to your website's subject matter.
-Use that

 The next step in search engine positioning, placement or ranking advice that